Skip to main content

 Contact the GT Staff if you would like to know more:

-(Neither member of this team is a full time employee – please be patient if we don’t respond immediately – we promise to get back to you as we can.)
+(Our coordinator is part time- please be patient if we don’t respond immediately – we promise to get back to you as we can.)

 a.
 In Sheridan Schools, we are a small community who advocates for the best practices, educational setting and opportunities for all of our learners.